Lusito/box2d.ts/packages/core/docs/dynamics.md

 Note that additional collision filtering occurs in Box2D.
 Here is a
 list:

 - A fixture on a static body can only collide with a dynamic body.
 - A fixture on a kinematic body can only collide with a dynamic body.
 - Fixtures on the same body never collide with each other.
 - You can optionally enable/disable collision between fixtures on bodies connected by a joint.

 Sometimes you might need to change collision filtering after a fixture has already been created.
-You can get and set the b2Filter structure on an existing fixture using b2Fixture::GetFilterData and b2Fixture::SetFilterData.
+You can get and set the b2Filter class on an existing fixture using b2Fixture::GetFilterData and b2Fixture::SetFilterData.
 Note that changing the filter data will not add or remove contacts until the next time step (see the World class).

 ### Sensors

 Sometimes game logic needs to know when two fixtures overlap yet there should be no collision response.
 This is done by using sensors.
 A sensor is a fixture that detects collision but does not produce a response.